aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 before returning to normal at the end of the experiment.

 Congratulations for completing this lab!
-In this lab you walked through running a multi-step experiment changed an SSM Parameter Store parameter and injected faults into a Lambda function.
+In this lab, you walked through running a multi-step experiment, changed an SSM Parameter Store parameter, and injected faults into a Lambda function.

 ## Learning and improving

-The setup we've shown here provides failure modes similar to those availabel for instances and containers.
-It also has various problems that you can experiment with and use for ideation on how to customize your own serverless fault injection libraries:
+The setup we've shown here provides failure modes similar to those available for instances and containers.
+For teching purposes it also has various problems that you can experiment with and use for ideation on how to customize your own serverless fault injection libraries:

-* If you stop the FIS experiment prematurely, the parameter will not be reset to a non-impacting configuration.
-To address this you could add a `NoFaultParameterValue` parameter to the SSM document / FIS template and add an `onError` / `onCancel` path to the SSM document.
-You could even read the parameter at the start of the SSM document run, but consider concurrency implications if anyother experiment is also changing the parameter.
+* **Parameter resets** - In the example above, we are using FIS to control the parameter value in two separate steps rather than setting / unsetting the the parameter using a single long-running SSM document.
+Therefore, if you stop the FIS experiment prematurely, the parameter will not be reset to a non-impacting configuration.
+To address this you could add a `RollbackValue` parameter to the SSM document / FIS template and add an `onError` / `onCancel` path to the SSM document as shown in the [aws-fis-templates-cdk](https://github.com/adhorn/aws-fis-templates-cdk) GitHub examples [here](https://github.com/adhorn/aws-fis-templates-cdk/blob/main/lib/fis-upload-ssm-docs/documents/ssma-put-config-parameterstore.yml#L63-L65) and [here](https://github.com/adhorn/aws-fis-templates-cdk/blob/main/lib/fis-upload-ssm-docs/documents/ssma-put-config-parameterstore.yml#L105-L114).
+You could even read the parameter at the start of the SSM document run, but please consider concurrency implications if anyother experiment is also changing the parameter.

-* If you use the `status-code` error, the Lambda code still executes but reports a failure when no failure occurred.
+* **Order of events** - If you are simulating a failure, do you still want the Lambda code to run or not?
+There is no single correct answer to this question, as it may depend on your business logic.
+At the time of writing, if you use the `status-code` error, the Lambda code still executes but reports a failure when no failure occurred.
 Similarly, in the current implementation an exception occurs before executing user code but could be moved to occur after user code.
-What impact would the mis-reporting of errors have on error handling in downstream systems?
+As you create your own versions, ask yourself: what impact would the mismatch between code execution and error reporting have on error handling in downstream systems?

-* The rate setting attempts to impact a number of failures per second - with the setting of `1` only some of the events are impacted.
-How would you change that?
+* **Rate limiting** - As we saw in the [**First Experiment**]({{<ref "/030_basic_content/030_basic_experiment/20-experiment-console" >}}), small differences like terminating 50% vs. terminating 1 of an assumed 2 instances can lead to substantially different outcomes.
+Similary the pattern of failures in consecutive invocations may matter to your experiment.
+E.g., sometimes you may want to affect all invocations for the duration of the fault, sometimes you may want to affect up to a certain number of invocations per time unit, and sometimes you may want to affect a certain fraction of invocations.
+Sometimes you may prefer deterministic outcomes, sometimes you may prefer heuristic outcomes.
+As you create your own scenarios, you can review the heuristic implementation in [**chaos_lambda**](https://github.com/adhorn/aws-lambda-chaos-injection/blob/a6d10af49ea823dc0d24998fe6d5f5544327fc03/chaos_lambda.py#L282).